zecollokaris/Uber-django-/README.md

 -webpage URL:

 -To get to this webpage fist you need to get to my github repository

+-You will need a database if you are to clone this app-: to avoid this you can visit deployed app mentioned in the Deployment section.
+However you could clone to run it on your own. follow the below instructions

 -The link to my github Repository is: https://github.com/zecollokaris